gzandiemer/libsta/README.md

 #### Problems to fix

-- members/all route renders wrong view
-- when the book-form is submitted, it should turn back to the member's page but my func doesn_t work
+- when the book-form is submitted, it should turn back to the member's page but my this.$router.push() doesn_t work
 - like button increases the likes in all cards

 <a name="features-to-add"/>